ao/devops-image/README.md

 - Based on Alpine Linux for minimal footprint
 - Pre-installed tools:
   - Git (with automatic configuration)
-  - Vim and LazyNvim (preconfigured Neovim)
+  - Vim and LazyNvim (preconfigured Neovim with clipboard support)
-  - lazygit (terminal UI for Git)
+  - lazygit v0.40.2 (terminal UI for Git)
   - wget and curl for downloads
   - Python 3 with pip
   - Go (latest stable version)